 If your baby eats formula you need not look for hot water.
 The baby care center provides hot water and a microwave.

 A baby care center exists in both parks.
-There are real changing tables with pads like you would use at home.
+The baby care center has real changing tables with pads like you would use at home.
 They provide microwaves and highchairs so you can prepare baby food and bottles.
 Dim lighting and comfy chairs are available to nursing moms.
-Tiny toilets for smaller children.
-Places to pump in private.
-Tables for kids to sit and read or color.
+Small children can use a tiny toilet and sink to make trips to the potty easier.
+You can pump in private which is awesome for those of us who plug in our pumps.
+Best of all the baby care center has tables for kids to sit and read or color.
+Sometimes the littles need a break from the excitement.

 The baby care center on Main Street has a dunk toilet!
 Did you know?
 Disney provides these because Disney is all about family.
 Everyone is welcome here.
 I'm irritated because some Disney fans say babies don’t belong in Disneyland.

 Here is the article:

-Many people think you can’t use cloth diapers at Disneyland or any amusement park for that manner.
-I set out to prove them wrong.
-Disneyland opened in 1955 and what do you think babies were wearing back then?
+You can use cloth diapers at Disneyland or any amusement park for that manner.
+Disneyland opened in 1955 and when most babies wore cloth.

 So yes, it's possible to use cloth while having a fun day at Disney.
 I am not a fan of the changing stations in the restrooms.
 Most made of marble or steel.
 These changing tables offer no sanitary liners to put down.
-On a busy day you could wait in line to change a diaper.
+On a busy day you will wait in line to change a diaper.

-Opt for a trim All in One like GroVia, Bottombumpers, or Simplex.
+A trim All in One diaper like GroVia, Bottombumpers, or Simplex are best for travel.
 It is easier to pack trimmer diapers.
-Get a few Velcro diapers, it makes for a quick change.
+Get a few Velcro diapers, which makes for a quick change.
 If you don’t like all in one's adding a Thirsties hemp insert in the place of the bottom microfiber insert helps.
 This makes for a trimmer and more absorbent diaper.